leftamarc/CITS3403-Project/app/README.md

 It is recommended that you use a python virtual environment to manage your api key.

+Instructions for setting up a python virtual environment can be found here: https://docs.python.org/3/library/venv.html

 After creating your virtual environment navigate to its 'Scripts' subfolder.

 You will need to edit the file associated with your console of choice and add the appropriate line.